Released by Sandisk:

 Cruzer Mini’s thin shape allows it to be plugged in without blocking other USB ports.
 When the device is properly inserted, a large LED lights up to indicate its status.
 Cruzer Mini is “plug and play” with PCs and the Macintosh due to USB Mass Storage Class (MSC) compliance when used with Windows ME, Windows 2000, Windows XP, Mac OS 9.2.1+ and Mac OS 10.1.2+.
 A driver can be downloaded for Windows 98SE support

 The 512MB and 1GB Cruzer Mini devices are expected to be available starting this month with suggested retail pricing of $149.99 and $299.99 respectively.
 SanDisk currently ships the 128 and 256MB Cruzer Mini for $59.99 and $79.99 respectively, which are available at its 50,000 retail outlets around the world.

 SanDisk, the world’s largest supplier of flash memory data storage card products, designs, manufactures and markets industry-standard, solid-state data, digital imaging and audio storage products using its patented, high density flash memory and controller technology.
 SanDisk is based in Sunnyvale, CA.

-The matters discussed in this news release contain forward looking statements that are subject to certain risks and uncertainties as described under the caption, "Factors That May Affect Future Results" in the company's annual report on Form 10-K and quarterly reports on Form 10-Q, filed with the Securities and Exchange Commission.
-The companies assume no obligation to update the information in this release.
+The matters discussed in this news release contain forward looking statements that are subject to certain risks and uncertainties as described under the caption, “Factors That May Affect Future Results” in the company’s annual report on Form 10-K and quarterly reports on Form 10-Q, filed with the Securities and Exchange Commission.
+SanDisk cannot guarantee that it will succeed to manufacture competitively the Cruzer Mini or that its sales of Cruzer Mini will contribute materially to SanDisk’s revenues or profits.
+The company assumes no obligation to update the information in this release.